Widua/Twotter/README.md

 ## Constrains of project
 * Test-Driven-Development on Backend.
 With TestContainers.
 * All frontend code will be written using my [Neovim Setup](https://github.com/Widua/kickstart.nvim).
-Backend will be written in IntelIJ(my Neovim setup is still not ready for Java)
 * No LLMS to generate code.
 In future CodeRabbit should be added for pull request checking.

 ## Steps of project